z-aqib/Ultimate-Scheduler/README.md

 ## Compatibility of the application
 However, currently this web application is only available for IBA students.
 If you want to make it compatible for your university, hit me a message at z.aqib.26106@khi.iba.edu.pk and I will update the code and send it to you.

+## Important Milestones
+Started: Thursday, July 4, 2024 1:48 PM
+Achieved Goal: Sunday, July 8, 2024 12:27 AM
+(after that, there were bug improvements and features added)